Harrow Road: History

 Shops between 572 and 560 Harrow Road, as it passes near West Kilburn.

 What is now Harrow Road was a track in Iron Age Britain.
 By the 19th century, it had become the main street in Paddington.

 In the 20th century, many properties along Harrow Road were developed into high-rise social housing, though some 19th-century houses and commercial buildings north of the Paddington Basin were retained.
 These included Elgin Towers, constructed between 1966 and 1969, and demolished in 1994.

 In popular culture

 The 1950 film The Blue Lamp is set around Harrow Road and features it prominently.

 In one version of the Bus Driver's Prayer, the line from The Lord's Prayer, "Hallowed be thy name" is replaced with "Harrow Road be thy name."

 In Sam Selvon's 1956 Lonely Londoners, the newly migrated Tanty lives in Harrow Road.
 The novel explores the clash of cultures, as she lives in this part of London "like how some people live in small village and never go to 'the city.'"

-In the DJ_Khaled track "God Did" from August 2022, Jay-Z mentions Harrow Road in the line "And bloke and 'nem from London, Harrow Road, Weston Inn" which Jay-Z later discussed in a podcast with Asher D.
+In the DJ_Khaled track "God Did" from August 2022, Jay-Z mentions Harrow Road in the line "And bloke and 'nem from London, Harrow Road, Weston Inn" which Jay-Z later discussed in a podcast with Asher D. Irish Hop-hop band Kneecap have a song titled Harrow Road on their 2024 album Fine Art.